 Jump on the train at Nishitetsufukuoka Station to Nishitetsuyanagawa (50 mins, 860 yen, use ICOCA card)

 Enjoy a river cruise down the canals of Yanagawa.
-Our boatman used a pole to guide the gondola like boat down the Yanagawa River as we watched the beautiful riverside scenery pass-by.
+Our Sendo, (boatman) used a pole to guide the gondola like boat down the Yanagawa River as we watched the beautiful riverside scenery pass-by.
 We even got serenaded by our lovely guide as we passed through bridges!

-Peak season in Japan is when the cherry blossoms are in bloom (end of March – mid April) driest months are Dec-Feb, Winter is perfect for skiing and snowboarding and autumn have beautiful colours and lovely temperature.
-There isn’t a bad time to visit Japan, it just depends your preference!
+Peak season in Japan is when the cherry blossoms are in bloom (end of March – mid April) the driest months in Japan are Dec-Feb.
+Winter in Japan is perfect for skiing and snowboarding and Autumn have beautiful colours and lovely temperature.
+There isn’t a bad time to visit Japan, it just depends your preference.

 Disclosure: As with all our blogs, all opinions are our own!
 We were invited to explore Japan as part of a trip with JNTO Tourism and Singapore Airlines.

-Some links in this blog may be affiliated where we earn a very small commission if you use our link from our recommendation, we as always we are very appreciative of your wonderful support!
-Love Alex & James
+Some links in this blog may be affiliated where we earn a very small commission if you use our link from our recommendation at no additional cost to you, we as always we are very appreciative of your wonderful support!

 All photography is copyrighted ©TwosomeTravellers